hemingkx/hemingkx.github.io/_pages/about.md

 In addition, I am interested in or actively working on Tool Learning [e.g., [EMNLP'24](https://aclanthology.org/2024.emnlp-main.856/), [ACL'25-findings](https://aclanthology.org/2025.findings-acl.1107/)] and Vision-Language Understanding [e.g., [ACL'22](https://aclanthology.org/2022.acl-long.66/), [EMNLP'23-findings](https://aclanthology.org/2023.findings-emnlp.133/), [EMNLP'25-findings](https://arxiv.org/abs/2502.13925)].

-👉 *I am open to working with highly motivated students on research projects aligned with, but not limited to, the topics mentioned above.
+😊 *I am open to working with highly motivated students on research projects aligned with, but not limited to, the topics mentioned above.
 If you are interested in collaborating, please reach out to me via email.*

 # News

-[2025.08] Got three papers accepted by EMNLP 2025, congrats to all co-authors🎉!
+[2025.08] Got three papers accepted by EMNLP 2025, congrats to all co-authors 🎉 !
 [2025.05] Got three papers accepted by ACL 2025.
 [2025.02] Released [TokenSkip](https://arxiv.org/abs/2502.12067), enabling LLMs to skip less important tokens during reasoning.
 [2025.01] Got one paper accepted by ICLR 2025.